Jonestown

-The Peoples Temple Agricultural Project, better known by its informal name "Jonestown", was a remote settlement in Guyana established by the Peoples Temple, an American religious movement under the leadership of Jim Jones.
-Jonestown became internationally infamous when, on November 18, 1978, a total of 918 people died at the settlement; at the nearby airstrip in Port Kaituma; and at a Temple-run building in Georgetown, Guyana's capital city.
+The Peoples Temple Agricultural Project, better known by its informal name Jonestown, was a remote commune in Guyana established by the Peoples Temple, an American religious organization led by Jim Jones.
+On November 18, 1978, 918 people died in a coordinated mass murder-suicide across three locations: the Jonestown compound, a nearby airstrip in Port Kaituma, and the group's headquarters in Georgetown, making "Jonestown" internationally infamous.
 The name of the settlement became synonymous with the incidents at those locations.

-A total of 909 individuals died in Jonestown itself, all but two from apparent cyanide poisoning, a significant number of whom were injected against their will.
+A total of 909 individuals died in Jonestown itself, all but two from apparent cyanide poisoning, many of whom were injected against their will.
 Jones and some Peoples Temple members referred to the act as a "revolutionary suicide" on an audio tape of the event, and in prior recorded discussions.
 The poisonings in Jonestown followed the murder of five others, including U.S. Congressman Leo Ryan, by Temple members at Port Kaituma, an act that Jones ordered.
-Four other Temple members committed murder-suicide in Georgetown at Jones' command.
+Four other Temple members committed murder-suicide in Georgetown at Jones's command.

 Terms used to describe the deaths in Jonestown and Georgetown have evolved over time.
 Many contemporary media accounts after the events called the deaths a mass suicide.
-In contrast, later sources refer to the deaths with terms such as mass murder-suicide, a massacre, or simply mass murder.
+In contrast, later sources refer to the deaths with terms such as mass murder-suicide, a massacre, or mass murder.
 Seventy or more individuals at Jonestown were injected with poison, a third of the victims were minors, and armed guards had been ordered to shoot anyone who attempted to flee the settlement as Jones lobbied for suicide.

 Origins

 The Peoples Temple was formed by Jim Jones in Indianapolis, Indiana, in 1955.
 The movement purported to practice what it called "apostolic socialism."
 In doing so, the Temple preached that "those who remained drugged with the opiate of religion had to be brought to enlightenment – socialism."
-Jones had held an interest in Joseph Stalin, Mao Zedong and Adolf Hitler from a young age, and would later frequently praise Stalin and Vladimir Lenin as heroes.
+Jones had held an interest in Joseph Stalin and Mao Zedong, and would later frequently praise Stalin and Vladimir Lenin as heroes.
 He was also upset with persecution against the Communist Party USA.
 In the early 1960s, Jones visited Guyana – then a British colony – while on his way to establishing a short-lived Temple mission in Brazil.